OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 ### Least Privilege

 To minimize the potential damage of a successful SQL injection attack, you should minimize the privileges assigned to every database account in your environment.
 Do not assign DBA or admin type access rights to your application accounts.
-We understand that this is easy, and everything just 'works' when you do it this way, but it is very dangerous.
+We understand that this is easy, and everything just "works" when you do it this way, but it is very dangerous.

 Start from the ground up to determine what access rights your application accounts require, rather than trying to figure out what access rights you need to take away.
 Make sure that accounts that only need read access are only granted read access to the tables they need access to.